 These are only three examples, there are many other options, and each will take your information security program in a different direction.
-Take the time to understand your organizational business goals and begin aligning your program to supporting those goals.
+Take the time to understand your organizational business goals and begin aligning your program to support those goals.
 This information will help you develop an aligned strategy, from which you can define the tactics of getting to the goal.

 I’ve learned that hope and prayers, or even ignoring the future is a strategy that some people take, even when they don’t realize it.
 Alignment to your organization’s ultimate goal and a plan to support those goals is the only way to succeed.